aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ### Chasers

 A. The chasers and keepers use the Quadball to score goals.
 Goals are worth ten points each.

 B. Chasers advance the ball down the field by running with it, passing it to teammates, or kicking it.

 C. Chasers defend against potential goals by the opposing team through positioning themselves or through initiating legal physical contact with other chasers.

-D. While in their team’s own keeper zone, the keeper is immune to the knockout effect and has several other unique powers (See: *7.2.2.
-Keeper-specific powers*).
+D. While in their team's own keeper zone, the keeper is immune to the knockout effect and has several other unique powers (See: *[7.2.2.
+Keeper-specific powers](#722-keeper-specific-powers)*).
 During this time, the keeper is considered to be a protected keeper.
 Otherwise, the keeper position is the same as the chaser position.

 ### Beaters

-A. The beaters use dodgeballs to disrupt the flow of the game by “knocking out” any player from the opposing team who does not have knockout immunity (See: *5.5.2.
-Claiming Knockout Immunity*).
+A. The beaters use dodgeballs to disrupt the flow of the game by “knocking out” any player from the opposing team who does not have knockout immunity (See: *[5.5.2.
+Claiming Knockout Immunity](#552-claiming-knockout-immunity)*).

-B. Any player hit by a dodgeball propelled by an opponent is out until they complete the knockout procedure, unless they have knockout immunity (See: *5.3.1.
-Knockout Procedure*).
+B. Any player hit by a dodgeball propelled by an opponent is out until they complete the knockout procedure, unless they have knockout immunity (See: *[5.3.1.
+Knockout Procedure](#531-the-knockout-procedure)*).

 ### Seekers

 A. The seekers try to remove the flag from the flag runner to score 35 points.

 B. The flag is a ball attached to the waistband of the flag runner, a neutral official dressed in yellow, whose job is to remain fair to both teams while avoiding capture for as long as possible.

 ## FOULS OVERVIEW